 (Note: You must register with SDWORKS to use this feature.)

-Find new career opportunities based on the skills you have or explore training opportunities to address any skill gaps you may have using the my Skills my Future website.
+my Skills my Future website - Find new career opportunities based on the skills you have or explore training opportunities to address any skill gaps you may have.

 If you cannot find the information you are seeking among the topics listed in the menu at the top left of this page, please contact us.

 South Dakota Department of Labor and Regulation